 Right of Membership

 Those wishing to join must read the Guild Bylaws and Policies.
-After having read said information, a brief application must be filled out.
-The Speaker of the guild will review applications and invite qualified applicants to join.
-When an applicant joins the guild, they will be in a probationary “Pledge” status.
+After having read said information, an interview must be conducted by the Speaker of the guild who will make the decision to invite guild members based upon their responses to interview questions and the degree to which that individual demonstrates consistency with the values of the guild.
+When an applicant joins the guild, they will be in a probationary "Pledge" status.
 You must be at least 18 years of age, friendly and willing to help others to be considered for membership.